(Part two of a two-part series on modern marriage)

 We want it all, the best of both worlds–security and passion, familiarity and novelty, consistency and spontaneity, dependency and autonomy.

-How should we approach marriage and our partners in the meantime?
+How should we approach modern marriage and our partners in the meantime?

 What internal shifts do we need to get ourselves to the next iteration?